Cliu5132/hugo-mrcongliu/content/tech/cka-notebook.md

 kubectl run redis --image=redis123 --dry-run=client -o yaml > redis-definition.yaml
 ```

+`--dry-run`: By default as soon as the command is run, the resource will be created.
+If you simply want to test your command , use the `--dry-run=client` option.
+This will not create the resource, instead, tell you whether the resource can be created and if your command is right.
+`-o yaml`: This will output the resource definition in YAML format on screen.

+Use the above two in combination to generate a resource definition file quickly, that you can then modify and create resources as required, instead of creating the files from scratch.

 After that, using `kubectl create -f` command to create a resource from the manifest file:

 ```bash